Changi-Im/changi-im.github.io/_posts/2024-11-26-relu-optimization.md

  ...
 ```

-The above code is part of the arm_relu_q7 function in the CMSIS-NN Library provided by ARM.
+The code above is part of the `arm_relu_q7` function in the **CMSIS-NN** Library provided by **ARM**.
-In a nutshell, it takes 8 bits of data, 4 by 4, from the arm_nn_read_s8x4_ia function.
+In a nutshell, it takes 8 bits of data, 4 by 4, from the `arm_nn_read_s8x4_ia` function.
-It then performs an and operation with the value 0x80808080 and shifts the resulting value 7 bits to the right.
-0x80 is 0b10000000, so when the input is negative, it will become 0b00000001 after shifting 7 bits, and when the input is positive, it will become 0b00000000.
-After the bit shift, we subtract the value of the shifted bit from 0x00000000.
-We can calculate the mask like 0b00000000 minus 0b00000001 to get 0b11111111 when the input is negative, and 0b00000000 minus 0b00000000 to get 0b00000000 when the input is positive.
-Finally, if we do the AND operation on the initial input and the mask with the NOT operation, we get ReLu function that returns 0 if the input is negative or returns same value if the input is positive.
+Each 32-bit chunk is then ANDed with the constant `0x80808080` and right-shifted by 7 bits to extract the sign bit of each 8-bit value.

+Specifically, consider `0x80` in binary: `0b10000000`.
+This represents a negative number in 8-bit signed format.
+After shifting it 7 bits to the right, it becomes `0b00000001`.
+In other words, the sign bit is effectively moved into the least significant bit position.

+Next, we subtract this shifted value from `0x00000000`, creating a mask based on the sign:

+- For a negative input: `0b00000000` - `0b00000001` = `0b11111111`
+- For a positive input: `0b00000000` - `0b00000000` = `0b00000000`

+Finally, applying a bitwise AND between the bitwise NOT of the mask and the original input effectively implements the ReLU function:

+- If the input is negative → result becomes 0
+- If the input is positive → result remains unchanged

-By using bitwise operations in this way, we can write hardware-optimized code without branching.
+By using bitwise operations in this way, we can implement the ReLU function efficiently without any conditional branching, which is particularly useful for hardware-optimized and low-latency inference.